 20 pound head great for intense demolition or workouts, other weights available.
 Rubber grip minimizes shock and vibration.
 Ideal for splitting logs with a wedge.

 Hickory wood handle does not absorb shock well, tendency to break.
-Quality control issues with head/handle connection.
+Quality control issues with head-to-handle connection.
 May be too heavy for inexperienced home users.

 Fiberglass handle improves durability and rubber grips reduce shock.
 3.3 pound head easy to lift and control.
 Suitable for lightweight demolition duty for do-it-yourselfers and professionals.